gengjia0214/jai/README.md

 Implement anything popped up in my head when I got time and coffee...

+## Installation

+`pip install jai`

+The library is still in early stage.
+A lot more of functions and tools will be implemented and tested soon and in the future.

 ## Library Walk Through

-`pip install jai` (The library is still in early stage.
-A lot more of functions and tools will be implemented and tested soon and in the future.)

 `jai.dataset.py` provides abstract dataset classes that inherit the PyTorch DataSet class.
 The difference is that jai.dataset supports data augmentation and processing.